PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 # VERSIONS

 There are two version of this software: Version_1 and Version_2.
-Both versions consist of:
+Each version consists of:

 ```
   a) an Arduino (C++) sketch for the master device (in my case the M5Cardputer);